Sample plan

 Halong Bay

 Board a traditional 'junk' boat, sail through Ha Long's limestone karsts rising from emerald water.
-Itinerary typically includes: lunch on board (multi-course seafood), kayaking in a hidden lagoon, visit to Sung Sot (Surprise) Cave or Thien Cung (Heavenly Palace) Cave, swimming off the top deck.
+Itinerary typically includes: lunch on board (multi-course seafood — 6-8 local seafood items: crabs, prawns, squid, 3-meal sets); kayaking 45 min in a hidden lagoon; visit to Sung Sot (Surprise) Cave or Thien Cung (Heavenly Palace) Cave; swimming off the top deck.
+Lifeguard on the boat, water safe.
+Around 3-4pm catch the 'ascent of the sun' — Halong's unique reverse-sunset effect.

-Tip: Book with a rep agency like Flamingo Travel or Threeland Travel; avoid $20 bargain tours — boats are unsafe.
+Tip: Book with a rep agency like Flamingo Travel or Threeland Travel; avoid $20 bargain tours — boats are unsafe, occasional accidents.

 transit